dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/04/11
+This is a niche rant, but how come the presentation assistant in IntelliJ shows shortcuts from the keymap instead of the keys that I press on the keyboard 🤷 It had one job!
+So here is my own assistant using LivePlugin <https://gist.github.com/dkandalov/54839566c1de9e6012c93bcb87309306>.

 #### 2025/03/28
 Software that "just works" long enough without any intervention, naturally becomes hard to build/release/support.
 OTOH software that breaks often enough, creates a sociotechnical system to support its existence.
 Should it be a deliberate practice though? 🤔